Now, you can

 Yields:

-Clear and actionable test report: we provide both the risk score and a guideline-recommended clinical pathway to help doctors make medical decisions today and tomorrow.
+Clear and actionable test result that can help clinicians make medical decisions for today and tomorrow.

 It’s a